ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 web: gunicorn app:app
 ```

-Gunicorn is now responsible for running our app when we're deployed to heroku.
+Gunicorn is now responsible for running our app when we're deployed to Heroku.
 This is a production WSGI server that Flask wants to run in outside of our development environments.

 ### Allow gunicorn to start the server

 Right now, we're controlling how the app runs in the `app.py` file with the `app.run()` line.
 However, gunicorn needs to take on this responsiblity in our deployed app.

-This means we need to conditaionlly run the `app.run()` line in the `app.py` file.
+This means we need to conditionally run the `app.run()` line in the `app.py` file.
 Change this line (towards the end of the file):

 ```python
 app.run()